codehearts/shpy/README.md

 `createSpy -r status name`      | Sets the status code returned when the spy is invoked<br>Can be passed multiple times to set a return value sequence<br>Once the sequence finishes, the last value is always returned
 `createSpy -o output name`      | Sets output sent to stdout when the spy is invoked<br>Can be passed multiple times to set an output sequence<br>Once the sequence finishes, the last value is always output<br>When used with `-e`, standard out is written to first
 `createSpy -e output name`      | Sets output sent to stderr when the spy is invoked<br>Can be passed multiple times to set an error output sequence<br>Once the sequence finishes, the last value is always output<br>When used with `-o`, standard out is written to first
+`createSpy -u name`             | A flag to unset declared function, so created spy can run instead otherwise declared function takes precedence<br>Function is not restored after test runs
 `createStub name`               | Alias for `createSpy` `getSpyCallCount name`          | Outputs the number of invocations of a spy `wasSpyCalledWith name [arg ...]` | Returns 0 if the current spy call under examination has the given args